ibm-cloud-docs/watsonxdata/known_issues.md

 ## Database names containing hyphens or spaces cannot be queried by the Spark engine in a Python notebook, even when the appropriate Spark access control extension has been added.
 {: #known_issue38611}

-## Re-enrichment fails after deleting assets from an already enriched schema
-{: #known_issues39603}

-When doing a re-enrichment after deleting assets from an already enriched schema encounter errors.
-This occurs because watson.data refreshes mappings when the schema list is updated.
-If the mapping is changed externally, there is no notification system to automatically refresh the mappings.
-They are only updated after manually refreshing the schema list.

-**Workaround:** Refresh the browser page.

 ##  Business terms remain after the semantic automation layer integration is deleted from IBM {{site.data.keyword.lakehouse_short}}
 {: #known_issues39470}